 As far as jewelry, the chandelier earrings have been worn to several formal occasions, including the 2011 BAFTA gala in Los Angeles, the October 2015 Chinese State Visit and the 2015 Diplomatic Reception at Buckingham Palace.

-UPDATE: @AnnieElizabethN has confirmed that the bracelet is made from Queen Mary’s choker, which Catherine wore to the the Chinese State Visit as well.
+@AnnieElizabethN confirms that the bracelet is made from Queen Mary’s choker, which Catherine wore to the the Chinese State Visit as well.

 According to Richard Palmer of the Daily Express, the Duke of Cambridge was delighted to tuck into the evening’s five-course meal prepared by Michelin-starred chefs.